 2. Your wealth is rotted, and your garments are moth-eaten.

-3. Your gold and silver are corroded; their rust shall be a witness against you, and it shall eat your flesh like fire.
+3. Your gold and silver are corroded; their rust will be a witness against you, and it will eat your flesh like fire.
 You have stored up treasure for the last days.

 5. You have lived in luxury on the earth, and in self-indulgence.
 You have nourished your hearts as for a day of slaughter.